pygame/pygame/docs/reST/ref/display.rst

    Set the red, green, and blue gamma ramps with an explicit lookup table.
 Each argument should be sequence of 256 integers.
 The integers should range between 0 and 0xffff.
-Not all systems and hardware support gamma ramps, if the function succeeds it will return 1.
+Not all systems and hardware support gamma ramps, if the function succeeds it will return True.

    .. ## pygame.display.set_gamma_ramp ##